- Home

 If you'd like to become a paid member, see the Join Us information.

 You don't need to spend a fortune on expensive clothes.
 We would however ask that you wear sturdy shoes and long trousers and a long-sleeved top rather than shorts and T-shirts as some of the paths we use, although passable, may be overgrown.
 Some people find walking poles helpful.
 A small backpack allows you to carry a drink and snack while keeping your arms free.
-If there are specific requirements for a particular walk, we will post them on our News and Calendar sections, and also on our Facebook group.
-It's also a good idea to keep an eye on the weather forecast.
+Please bring along contact information for a friend or relative that we can get in touch with in the unlikely event of illness/accident.
+If there are specific requirements for a particular walk, we will post them on our News and Events Calendar sections, and also on our Facebook group.

 Yes, there will always be a planned break about halfway through a walk.
 If you need further breaks, this can often be arranged.
 Just speak to the walk leader.